-Join the Yale Peabody Museum, CT Department of Energy and Environmental Protection, and the New Haven Museum for the 27th Annual Dr. Martin Luther King Jr. Legacy of Social and Environmental Justice with two days of free, hybrid events open to all.
+Join the Yale Peabody Museum, CT Department of Energy and Environmental Protection, and the New Haven Museum for the 28th Annual Dr. Martin Luther King Jr. Legacy of Social and Environmental Justice with two days of free events open to all.
 Generously sponsored by Citizens.

 Space is limited.
 Free registration is strongly recommended.
-Live ASL interpretation will be available for both programs.
+Live ASL interpretation is available upon request on or before January 7th.

 Free parking is available in Yale Lot 22 at 260 Whitney Avenue.